hpcleuven/VscDocumentation/source/leuven/wice_quick_start.rst

             --nodes=1 --ntasks=16 --gpus-per-node=1 myjobscript.slurm

-For easier development and testing with a full GPU, also a ``gpu_a100_debug`` partition is available which accepts jobs with walltimes up to 30 minutes, e.g.::
+For easier development and testing with a full GPU, also a ``gpu_a100_debug`` partition is available which accepts jobs with walltimes up to 1 hour, e.g.::

    $ sbatch --account=lp_myproject --clusters=wice --partition=gpu_a100_debug \